 Public Choice is a field of economics that tries to explain politics, using the tools economists have traditionally used to explain markets.
 In a word, it applies economic theory to political science.

-The single most important idea in all of public choice is the idea of political equilibrium.
+The single most important idea in all of Public Choice is the idea of political equilibrium.
 It is analogous to an equilibrium price or an equilibrium quantity in economics.
 In the political sphere, the idea is that there is a single platform that can defeat all other platforms in a majority vote.
 If there is such a platform, then a politician must endorse it or risk losing an election to an opponent.
-That being the case, there will be a natural tendency for both candidates in two-party elections to gravitate toward the same set of policies.
-Failure to do so will risk defeat.
+That being the case, there will be a natural tendency for both candidates in two-party elections to gravitate to the same set of policies.
+Failure to do so will invite defeat.

-The notion of an equilibrium platform to which all candidates are inevitably pushed is absolutely devastating to the modern liberal conception of government.
-The liberal case for government intervention in the economy is the idea of market failure.
+The idea of an equilibrium platform to which all candidates are inevitably pushed is absolutely devastating to the liberal conception of government.
+Remember that the liberal case for government intervention in the economy is the idea of market failure.
 Markets fail, it is alleged, because there is imperfect information, imperfect competition and imperfect other things.
 Government, in principle, can correct these imperfections.
 But government cannot correct anything if the decision makers have no choice about the decisions they make.
-That is, the equilibrium platform, not the platform that corrects markets, is the platform that will ultimately prevail.
+The equilibrium platform, not the platform that corrects markets, is the platform that will ultimately prevail.

-How do we know that the equilibrium platform and the platform that corrects markets are not one and the same?
+How do we know that the equilibrium platform and the platform that corrects market failures are not one and the same?